 Flight simulation demonstration and a tour of the Robotics Room with the Aviation Institute at York College

-In the 2020-2021 academic year during the COVID-19 pandemic, CUNY Explorers provided interactive and engaging virtual campus experiences for over 34,000 students across 14 CUNY campuses.
+In the 2021-2022 academic year, CUNY Explorers provided interactive and engaging virtual campus experiences for over 34,000 students across 13 CUNY campuses.

 Schools in District 75, District 79, and those with high numbers of English Language Learners are provided tailored support through partnerships with campus accessibility and resource offices.